 Still not enough

 Now you have learned how to make your plants as nutritious as possible, how to choose the best seeds, protect them from chemicals, and water them.
-These preparations, together with survival training, will take over a lot of your free time.
+These preparations, together with survival preparation and training, will take over a lot of your free time.
 But creating your own survival gardens will make you a target in a post-crisis world.

 There will be a lot of hungry people that will want to take the harvest from your garden away or even harm your family when a growing season comes.

 Some will want to get away from a town in their cars but will run out of gas and go searching for food.
 And, of course, a large piece of ground will draw their attention.

 An urban area with gardens not that far away from major highways is a huge target for hundreds of desperate people.
 They will not have any choice but to come to you and take something from your vegetable garden.